OSUDSL/pydre/docs/mergetool.md

 # Merge Tool
-___

-## Overview

-Merge Tools is a program designed to effectively merge SimObserver data in the event that a participant's's drive is interrupted.
+Merge Tool is a program designed to effectively merge SimObserver data in the event that a participant's drive is interrupted.
 This often occurs due to study interruptions such as SimCreator shut downs.
-To combat this potential data loss, Merge Tools accepts a directory of separate data files from the same participant's drive and merges them into one file to ensure a uniform presentation of the data.
+Merge Tools is run on these separate data files from the same participant's drives and merges them into one file to ensure a uniform presentation of the data.

-  *For example*:<br>
-        If during a study, called 'ExampleProject', Participant 3's drive 1 was interrupted by two SimCreator shut downs, there would be 3 separate data files created.
+For example, if during a study, called 'ExampleProject', Participant 3's original drive 1 was interrupted
-		'ExampleProject_Sub_3_Drive_1.dat', 'ExampleProject_Sub_3_Drive_10.dat', and
-		'ExampleProject_Sub_3_Drive_11.dat' would have to be present in the `merge directory` (-d) to produce a single, usable data file named 'ExampleProject_Sub_3_Drive_0.dat'.
+prematurely two times, there would be 3 separate data files created, with different drive IDs.
+These drive files could be merged to create a single drive file for further processing.

 ## Merge Types
    Merge Tool has two different kinds of merge options.
 This section will highlight each of them.

-#### Sequential
+### Sequential

 Sequential Merge is a file merge based on time.
-Once all the files in the `merge directory (-d)` have been processed by the program, Merge Tool will use the SimCreator's recorded `SimTime` metric to ensure all the files are merged as accurately as possible.
-This is accomplished by iterating through every `SimTime` column, reading the last `SimTime` value of the current data file, and adding that value as a constant through the next data file's `SimTime` column. <br>
+Once all the files in the `merge directory (-d)` have been processed by the program, Merge Tool will use the SimCreator's recorded `SimTime` metric to concatenate the files.
+This is accomplished by iterating through every `SimTime` column, reading the last `SimTime` value of the current data file, and adding that value as a constant through the next data file's `SimTime` column.

-#### Spatial
+### Spatial
    Spatial Merge is a file merge based on X & Y coordinate positions.
 Much like the `Sequential` merge, Spatial Merge will perform the same `SimTime` corrections as multiple drives for the same participant are merged.
    However, along with the time correction, Spatial Merge also analyzes SimCreator's recorded `XPos` and `YPos` metrics.